microsoft/sqlworkshops/sql2019workshop/sql2019wks/09_BigDataClusters.md

 - A **Data Pool** of pods implementing a data mart to store cached or offline results
 - Access to **external data sources** such as Oracle, SQL Server (including Azure), MongoDB (including CosmosDB), and Teradata through Polybase.
 - Access to the **language of your choice** including T-SQL, Spark, R, Python, Scala, and Java.
 - An **Application Deploy pool** of pods to deploy your Machine Learning application or SSIS package.
-Even though Application Deploy is not covered in this module you can learn more about how to deploy appliactions in Big Data Clusters at https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-application-deployment.
-You can see various examples of Applciation Deploy at https://github.com/microsoft/sql-server-samples/tree/master/samples/features/sql-big-data-cluster/app-deploy.
+Even though Application Deploy is not covered in this module you can learn more about how to deploy applications in Big Data Clusters at https://docs.microsoft.com/en-us/sql/big-data-cluster/concept-application-deployment.
+You can see various examples of Application Deploy at https://github.com/microsoft/sql-server-samples/tree/master/samples/features/sql-big-data-cluster/app-deploy.
-- TODO: Control Plane
+- A **controller** and set of services to help manage, monitor, and coordinate services within the cluster.
-- TODO: HDFS Tiering
+- **HDFS Tiering** to allow external HDFS file systems to be mounted to the storage pool.
+You can learn more about HDFS Tiering at https://cloudblogs.microsoft.com/sqlserver/2019/10/31/unify-your-data-lakes-with-hdfs-tiering-in-sql-server-big-data-clusters/.

 Balzano is a company using SQL Server 2019 Big Data Clusters to transform and effectively use machine learning.